matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 If all elements need to be preserved, [itertools.zip_longest](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) should be used.

-And just to spice things up the little, let me mention that as the zip function expects iterables as input, not specifically arrays.
-Iterables are more generic than arrays, without going into too much details, they are objects that can be iterated over one element at the time and they can signal if they are exhausted (iteration finished).
-In practice it means any object that can be itrated over can be used as inputs of zip: tuples, sets, dictionaries, range, or even results of other zips.
-Mind blowing, right?
-It is also possible to create an infinite zip.
+And just to spice things up the little, let me mention that as the `zip` function expects iterables as input, not specifically arrays.
+Iterables are more generic than arrays, without going into too much into details, they are objects that can be iterated over one element at the time and they can signal if they are exhausted (iteration finished).
+In practice, it means any object that can be itrated over can be used as inputs of zip: tuples, sets, dictionaries, range, or even results of other zips.
+Mind-blowing, right? 🤯 It is also possible to create an infinite zip.
 Let me use [itertools.count](https://docs.python.org/3/library/itertools.html#itertools.count) to demostrate it.
-It is very similar to `range()` except it has no stopping criteria, so in used in a for loop it keeps yielding values unless is stopped.
+It is very similar to `range()` except it has no stopping criteria, so if it is used in a for loop it keeps yielding values unless is stopped.

 ```python
 >>> for a, b in zip(itertools.count(start=0, step=2), itertools.count(start=1, step=2)):